-In the past 20 years, Minnetonka has attracted 3,680 foreign born people and people of color.
+Between 2000 and 2013, Minnetonka attracted 2,300 residents of color.
 In school districts serving Minnetonka there are 42 languages spoken.
 Approximately 29 percent of East Africans in the US are in the greater Minneapolis metropolitan area.
 This is on par with the Minnetonka 2040 Comprehensive plan which predicts that 92 percent of population growth will be from people of color.
 Demographic shifts in the coming decades will result in a changing metropolitan area.
 The region will grow, age and become more racially and ethnically diverse.
 Recent data from the U.S. Census Bureau indicates these changes are well underway, especially when it comes to diversity in the region (see Figure 5).